Circannual cycle: Related Topics

-Circadian Rhythm - If circadian rhythm enables animals to prepare physiologically and behaviorally for certain predictable daily changes in the environment, might not some animals possess a circannual rhythm that runs on an approximately 365 cycle?
+Circadian rhythms - If circadian rhythm enables animals to prepare physiologically and behaviorally for certain predictable daily changes in the environment, might not some animals possess a circannual rhythm that runs on an approximately 365 cycle?
 A circannual clock mechanism could be similar to the circadian master clock, with an environment-independent timer capable of generating a circannual rhythm in conjunction with a mechanism that keeps the clock entertained to local conditions.

 Nocturnality is when animals are active during the night, and inactive during the day.
 This adaptation allows for animals to avoid predators that may not have this adaptability, as well as having availability to resources that are otherwise not harvested by non-nocturnal animals.
 Some animals that are nocturnal have disadvantages in animal sensory systems, such as bats, they have poor vision and use other adaptations such as echolocation, something a non-nocturnal animal would not have.

 Photoperiodism is the ability of plants and animals to use the length of day or night, resulting in the modification of their activities.
 A response from an organism to the length in daylight and time that allows for adaptations to seasonal variations and environmental changes.
 It orchestrates seasonal growth, development, reproduction, migration, and dormancy that affect survivorship and reproductive success.
 Changes in photoperiod over days and seasons created the opportunity for the development of internal clocks and eventually create circadian and circannual rhythms.
 Photoperiod can affect the circannual rhythms of animals if changed significantly.